Chiark-Collective/Pointcept/report/main.typ

 #figure(
   image("figs/qh3.png", width: 89%),
   caption: [Model predictions for an interior section of the Queens House.
-The stairway in the center of the image is very well resolved from the surrounding elements.],
+The stairway in the center of the image is well resolved from the surrounding elements.],
   outlined: false,
   placement: none,
   gap: 1em,
 ) <qh3>

+== Results Summary

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////
-= Summary and Future Work
+= Future Work
-TODO
+In this section, we will describe possible efforts that could improve the performance of the network, with particular focus on improvements that could benefit applications to point clouds gathered with LiDAR instrumentation.

+== Training with more HBIM site data
+Model performance could likely be improved substantially by expanding the HBIM dataset to include data from additional sites.
+Currently, only two out of four available sites are used in each model's training, which limits the model's exposure to a diverse range of architectural styles and environmental variations present across heritage buildings.
+Training a model with data from all four sites would provide a more comprehensive understanding of these variations, enhancing the model's ability to generalize and accurately segment across different structures.
+Further augmentation with additional HBIM data from new sites added to the project in the future would likely yield even greater gains in performance.

+== Enhancing colour information
+Performance of the network could be greatly improved by the inclusion of proper colour texture information in the meshes, allowing geometrically similar features such as floors and footpaths to be more easily distinguished.
+These features, often difficult to differentiate based solely on geometry, can present similar shapes and structural characteristics.
+However, by introducing accurate color information, additional distinctions could be made based on the natural variations in texture and color patterns found in real-world scenes.

+The presence of some limited mesh color and texture information suggests that complete texture information is indeed available in the HBIM data.
+Therefore, a relatively minor adjustment to the data ingestion pipeline could ensure that these textures are fully preserved and utilized.
+By enabling color to complement geometry, the network's segmentation accuracy across challenging classes could be significantly enhanced.

 == Custom Loss Functions <customloss>